acids-ircam/nn_tilde/README.md

 In the example above, the two multicanals signals yielded by the `nn~ rave encode 2` object have 16 canals each, corresponding to the 16 latent dimensions.
 This can help patching, while keeping the batching abilities of `mc.nn~` by creating an explicit number of inlets / oulets corresponding to the number of examples we want to process in parallel.

 To recap, the regular `nn~` operates on a single example, and has as many inlets / outlets as the model has inputs / outputs.
 The `mc.nn~` external is like `nn~`, but can process multiple examples _at the same time_.
 The `mcs.nn~` variant is a bit different, and can process mulitple examples at the same time, but will **have one inlet / outlet per examples**.

+## Special messages

+### enable [0 / 1]

+Enable / Disable computation to save up computation without deleting the model.
+Similar to how a _bypass_ function would work.

+### reload

+Dynamically reloads the model.
+Can be useful if you want to periodically update the state of a model during a training.

 # Build Instructions